mohit-raghavendra/AuthNet/README.md

      This folder will be populated with the sliced images of the video which will then be fed into VGGFace.<br><br>
 3. Now for testing, create a folder called 'test' inside 'Cerberus'.
 Then, inside the 'test' folder follow the same steps listed above. <br><br>

 4. Finally,run Cerberus/Cerebrus_training.ipynb.
-This will create the trained AuthNet model for that speaker. <br><br>
+This will create the trained AuthNet model for that speaker. <br>
+<i>Note: This version does not use Haar Cascade filters as videos taken from smartphones do not need any cropping.</i><br>
 5. You can run Cerberus/Cerberus_testing.ipynb with different videos added in the 'test' folder to obtain predictions from the model.

 ----------